To communicate effectively in business, it’s essential to have a solid grasp of these seven elements. Find out what they are and how to use them.

 Now do you see the importance of clarity of message and of having a distinctive and memorable opening and close?

-If you want your key points to be remembered even five minutes later, it is essential that you limit your business communication to between just five and nine key points.
+If you want your key points to be remembered even five minutes later, it’s essential to limit your business communication to between just five and nine key points.

-If you find that you end up with 10 or 11 sub-headings in a chapter, or sub-sections in a section, see if you are able to either consolidate two or three sub-sections in to, or create a new main section out of them.
+If you find that you end up with 10 or 11 subheadings in a chapter, or subsections in a section, see if you’re able to either consolidate two or three subsections or create a new main section out of them.

-Lee Hopkins is a business psychologist who advises his clients on how to communicate better for better business results.
+Lee Hopkins is a business psychologist who advises his clients on communicating for better business results.